June 16, 2010: Apple reports a massive surge of interest in iPhone 4, with 600,000 sales on the first day of preorders.

 The device benefitted from a ton of good publicity for Apple, coming the same year the company launched the first-generation iPad.

 On a sadder note, the iPhone 4 was the last iPhone ever introduced by Steve Jobs.
 He was no longer CEO when the following year’s iPhone 4s was announced.
 Jobs died shortly after Apple showed off that device.

 iPhone 4 launch: Features make it a hit

 Along with a refreshed design, the iPhone 4 brought the introduction of FaceTime, an upgraded 5-megapixel camera with LED flash, a VGA-quality front-facing camera, a new Apple A4 processor and a RAM boost.
 A significantly upgraded Retina display meant a screen resolution that packed four times the pixels of its predecessor.

 Less favorably, the iPhone 4 spawned Apple’s “Antennagate” scandal, which dragged on until 2012.

 iPhone 4 shines with Jony Ive design

 I’ve personally always been a big fan of the iPhones of this era.
-The 3.5-inch form factor, combined with the flatter, Braun-esque design (a whole 24% thinner than the iPhone 3GS), made this Jony Ive’s best iPhone yet.
+The iPhone 4’s 3.5-inch form factor, combined with its flatter, Braun-esque design (a whole 24% thinner than the iPhone 3GS), made this Jony Ive’s best iPhone yet.
 At the time, Apple’s design style was shifting rapidly under Ive’s guidance.
 (Ive left Apple in 2019 to start his own design firm, LoveFrom, although he remained involved with Cupertino’s projects for a couple of years.
 He severed ties with Apple completely in 2022.)

 Did you rush out to buy the iPhone 4 upon its release?
 What was your first iPhone?
 Leave your comments below.